-How To Optimize Your Spend With a Strategic Sourcing Process
+How to Optimize Spend with a Strategic Sourcing Process

 By Hugo Britt | June 1, 2021

-At its core, a strategic sourcing process in procurement is about thinking ahead and being proactive when it comes to finding and choosing suppliers and analyzing your organization’s current and future spending habits.
+At its core, a strategic sourcing process in procurement is all about thinking ahead, proactively selecting suppliers and analyzing spending patterns.

 Building a strategic sourcing process